OpenEvalProject/evals/manuscripts/elife-08069/v2/manuscript.md

 To further test stereotypy at the single neuron level, we looked at the projection pattern and the distribution of pre- and post-synaptic sites in corresponding neurons between the two individuals.
 All neuron groups had similar projection patterns and spatial distribution of pre- and post-synaptic sites (Figure 2—figure supplement 1).

 We also analyzed certain circuit elements in more detail.
-We first compared the connectivity of the visual eye PRCs (
+We first compared the connectivity of the visual eye PRCs (Figure 3A) and IN1 cells.
+The visual eye PRCs showed very similar connectivity with the IN1 interneurons in both animals.
+The strongest connection for all eyes was from PRCs to the cross-wise IN1.
+However, we also identified a weak innervation of the ipsilateral IN1 by the posterior eye PRCs that was consistent between the two animals (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/08069/elife-08069-fig3-v2.jpg)

 **Figure 3.:** (A–D) Connectivity graphs show the connectivity between selected neuron groups and effectors.
 Edges are weighted by the number of synapses.
 The number of synapses is also shown for each edge.
 Nodes are colored using the color scheme of the neuron types.
 In A–C, HT9-3 is left and HT9-4 right.
 (A) Connectivity graph of the grouped PRCs of the visual eyes with IN1 cells.
 The synapses of the PRCs from each eye are averaged.
 (B) Connectivity graph of INsn cells with MNs and INpro cells.
 The previous nomenclature of the INpro cells in HT9-3 identified as MNs is shown in brackets.
 (C) Connectivity graph of MNs and their effectors.
 The synapse numbers shown for ciliated cells and muscles represent the total number of synapses on groups of effector cells.
 (D) Connectivity graph of the MNs of the visual and larval eye circuit of HT9-4 with all ciliary bands.
 The synapse number of the metatroch and paratrochs are summed.
 Incompletely traced MNs are labeled with ‘X’.
 (E) Blender visualization of the MNs and prototroch cells, apical view.
 The prototroch cells are numbered in a clockwise fashion.
 The numbering of the MNs of the left and the right body side within a single larva is not consistent with anatomical pairs, to stick to the nomenclature introduced for HT9-3.
 Note that the prototroch cell in position 11 is unpaired. met, metatroch; par, paratroch; pro, prototroch; A, anterior; P, posterior.
-Additional abbreviations are shown in Figure 1.DOI: http://dx.doi.org/10.7554/eLife.08069.010
+Additional abbreviations are shown in Figure 1.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/08069/elife-08069-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** (A) Relationship of rhabdom volume to photoreceptor axon length.
 (B) Relationship of rhabdom volume to photoreceptor synapse number.
 (C) Relationship of photoreceptor connectivity-maturation index to rhabdom volume.
 In A–C the black line shows linear regression with 95% confidence interval (red lines).
-Pearson r and p-value are shown.DOI: http://dx.doi.org/10.7554/eLife.08069.01110.7554/eLife.08069.012Figure 3—figure supplement 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.08069.012
+Pearson r and p-value are shown.

 Next, we analyzed the pre- and post-synaptic partners of the MN cells.
 All MN cells, with the exception of MNr3, are strongly innervated by 2–3 ipsilateral, plus 2–3 contralateral, INsn cells in both animals (Figure 3B).
 MNr3 is also unique in another aspect of its connectivity.
 This neuron in both animals consistently displayed a highly left-right asymmetric connectivity pattern.
 MNr3 is anatomically similar to MNl1.
 Both cells are ciliomotor and muscle MNs, with strong connections to contralateral prototroch cells, to the longitudinal muscles and the paratrochs.
 However, MNr3's connectivity is unique in forming several synapses on contralateral MN cells (Figure 3C), being thus the only MN to potentially influence both contralateral and ipsilateral effectors.
 We could detect this asymmetric connectivity pattern for MNr3 in both individuals.
 These results show that synaptic stereotypy can be found at the single neuron level and also applies to left-right asymmetric motifs in the network.

 Our analysis shows that the visual eye connectome in Platynereis larvae has strong stereotypy both globally and at the single-neuron level.
 We could demonstrate this for patterns of neural projections, synapse distribution along neurites, identity of synaptic partners, strength of connections, and left-right asymmetries in connectivity.
 These results place the visual eye circuitry in a full-body context and establish the cellular-level stereotypy of neuronal circuitry in Platynereis larvae.

-## Differences between the two datasets
+### Differences between the two datasets

 The full-body dataset of HT9-4 allowed us to trace the projections of the ventral MNs in the trunk of the larva, a region that was not sectioned in HT9-3.
 This extended tracing revealed the presence of many more MN synapses to the trunk longitudinal muscles (maximum 68 synapses/MN) than were detected in HT9-3 (maximum 13 synapses/MN).